kexiZeroing/learn-docker/docker-commands.md

 ## Docker Desktop
 Docker Engine is the core product of Docker, including its daemon (dockerd) as well as its CLI (docker).

+Docker Daemon is the background service running on the host that manages building, running and distributing Docker containers.
+The daemon is the process that runs in the operating system which clients talk to.
+Docker Client is the command line tool that allows the user to interact with the daemon.

 [Docker desktop](https://docs.docker.com/desktop) for both mac and windows is using a Linux virtual machine behind the scenes for running regular docker daemon.
 Docker Desktop can be used either on it’s own or as a complementary tool to the CLI.